What is a Spiritual Temperament?

 Rigid, inflexible, sensitive to failure, fear of the unknown, fear of failure, apt to be a rebel and procrastinate.

 Very faithful, loyal friend, and self-sacrificing.
 Their feelings run deep and tender (even though they lack the ability to express these feelings).
 They easily empathize with others and can make very deep commitments.

 They dissect the past with theoretical “what ifs,” i.e., “what if” they'd had given me flowers, or said, "I love you," back, I would feel loved; “what if” I were prettier, more handsome, smarter, they would love me more.
 Also, they are critical of others, angry, cruel, vengeful, and emotional, rarely tell people how they feel, have a low self-image, and are sensitive to rejection from deep relationships.
 The loss of a deep relationship (even by death) is devastating to them

 Being open, friendly, confident, outgoing, optimistic, tough-minded, task-oriented, perfectionistic with a good mind for envisioning new projects, and an extrovert of a highly selective nature.

-Hot-tempered, a people user, although everyone uses people to some degree, the Choleric in “carries the red flag”.
-They think of themselves as people motivators.
-They become easily frustrated in their attempts to “motivate” people.
+Hot-tempered, a people user, although everyone uses people to some degree, the Choleric ultimate people manipulator.
+They may think of themselves as people motivators but are easily frustrated in their attempts to motivate people when they don't respond in kind.
 They harbor anger and can be cruel and abusive.